kannikakabilar/Kannika-Notas/Checkpoint/README.md

 7\. &ensp; LeetCode Q283

 8\. &ensp; If elements of an array are from 1 to n => then how can you approach it?

-LeetCode Q287
+    - LeetCode Q287
+    - LeetCode Q41 (Need to learn the trick!)

 9\. &ensp; Kadane's algo LeetCode Q287